- Price: from €50 /person

-• Length of walk: approx. 4 hours (moderate)
+- Length of walks: approx. 4 hours (moderate)

-• Walk included in the walking tours departing from Dublin
+- Raven’s Rock walks are included in the Walking tours departing from Dublin

-As we leave the forest, we can see ahead of us on the moorland a few rocks rising above the moorland.
+Raven’s Rock walks follow wide trails meandering through the woods, with beautiful glimpses over the countryside and the Dublin Mountains.
+On reaching the moorland, we can see ahead of us a few rocks rising above the moorland.
 They are known locally as Raven’s Rock.
-From there, we discover sweeping views over the moorland, the mountains and the outline of the coast in the distance.
+From there, we can enjoy sweeping views over the moorland, the mountains and the outline of the coast in the distance.
 Down below, we can see lush valleys and the dark patches of the forests.

-With a bit of luck we may see ravens soaring over Raven’s Rock and the moorland or playing in the wind.
+With a bit of luck, on reaching the moorland on the Raven’s Rock Walks, we may see ravens soaring over Raven’s Rock and the moorland or playing in the wind.
 Thanks to their large wing span, they glide effortlessly with hardly any wing flapping.
 As the air rushes through their feathers, we may hear a creaking sound, like rustling silk.
-The ravens are masters of the wide open space of the moorland and a familiar presence in the mountains.
+The ravens are masters of the wide open space of the moorland and a familiar presence in the mountains